bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ### DSHK - Shrink

-The `DSHK` (Date Shrink) command converts a ZonedDateTime into a DateTime by truncating the Timezone component.
+The `DSHK` (Date Shrink) command converts a ZonedDateTime into a DateTime by truncating the TimeZone component.
 When it is applied again to the DateTime object, it is converts into a Date object by truncating the Time component.

-For example, let's apply the `DCUT` command on the following ZonedDateTime to convert it to a DateTime, then a Date object, by applying `DCUT` twice, first using the menu function `DSHK`, then second through the `2ND SQRT` keyboard
+For example, let's apply the `DSHK` command on the following ZonedDateTime to convert it to a DateTime, then to a Date object.
+For illustration purposes, the first `DSHK` uses the menu function, and the second `DSHK` uses the `2ND SQRT` keyboard button:
-button:

 | **Keys**                      | **MODE `{..}`**                   | **MODE `".."`**   |
 | ----------                    | ---------------------             | ----------------- |